-A hip flexor strain refers to an injury affecting any of the hip flexor muscles that leads to pain in the hip region.
-Hip flexor muscles are responsible for facilitating the movement of the legs by transferring movement from the lower abdomen.
-The iliopsoas, for example, is a muscle that connects the pelvis to the femur, and when it contracts, it enables the knee to bend towards the chest.
+A hip flexor strain is an injury affecting any of the hip flexor muscles that leads to pain in the hip region.
+This group of muscles is responsible for facilitating the movement of the legs by transferring movement from the lower abdomen.
+An iliopsoas is a muscle group that connects the pelvis to the femur.
+When it contracts, it enables the knee to bend towards the chest.

-However, these muscles may become torn due to repetitive movement or excessive strain, which leads to a hip flexor strain injury.
-The extent of the damage will depend on the cause of the injury, which can be minimal, causing a slight tear or extensive, leading to a rupture of the hip flexor muscle.
-The extent of the damage varies, and so do the symptoms, ranging from mild and discomforting pain to severe and debilitating pain across the hip.
+These muscles may become torn due to repetitive movement or excessive strain.
+The extent of the damage will depend on the cause of the injury, which can be minimal, causing a slight tear or extensive, leading to a rupture of the muscle.
+The extent of the damage varies.
+So do the symptoms, ranging from mild and discomforting pain to severe and debilitating pain across the hip.

-Injuries to hip flexor muscles are most common in sports such as football and running in short dashes.
+Injuries to hip flexor muscles are most common in sports such as football and running short dashes.
 The repetitive straining of these muscles during a game or practice session can lead to minor tears of the muscle.
-A more significant tear can be seen when the individual makes a sudden contraction of the muscle from a stretched position.
-This can be seen when a football player makes a very powerful kick when they had not done adequate warm-up and stretching.
+A more significant tear can happen when you suddenly contract the muscle from a stretched position.
+This can be seen when a football player makes a very powerful kick.
+An injury can be sustained if you did not have adequate warm-up and stretching.

 The main sign of a torn hip flexor muscle is the pain, but this pain will vary depending on the extent of the damage.
 The pain is usually felt along the front of the hip and sometimes radiating down to the thigh.